-How PRP Works
+How PRP in Dentistry Works

 Platelets are small cell fragments in the blood that are primarily known for their role in blood clotting.
 However, they also contain growth factors and cytokines that are vital for tissue repair and regeneration.
-When PRP is applied to a surgical site, these growth factors are released, stimulating the body’s natural healing processes.
+When it is applied to a surgical site, these growth factors are released, stimulating the body’s natural healing processes.
 This results in faster tissue regeneration, reduced inflammation, and improved healing outcomes.

-Applications of PRP in Dentistry
+Applications of Platelet-Rich Plasma in Dentistry

 1. Bone Grafting

-PRP is commonly used in bone grafting procedures to enhance bone regeneration.
+It is commonly used in bone grafting procedures to enhance bone regeneration.
 It is applied to the graft site to promote the integration of the graft with the existing bone, improving the success rate of the procedure.

 2. Dental Implants

-During dental implant placement, PRP can be used to promote osseointegration, which is the process by which the implant fuses with the jawbone.
+During dental implant placement, it can be used to promote osseointegration, which is the process by which the implant fuses with the jawbone.
 This leads to improved stability and faster healing of the implant site.

 3. Periodontal Surgery

-PRP is beneficial in periodontal surgeries aimed at treating gum disease.
+It is beneficial in periodontal surgeries aimed at treating gum disease.
 It helps regenerate soft tissue and bone that have been lost due to periodontal disease, promoting healthier gums and teeth.

 4. Tooth Extractions

-Applying PRP to extraction sites can reduce postoperative pain and swelling, as well as accelerate the healing process.
+Applying it to extraction sites can reduce postoperative pain and swelling, as well as accelerate the healing process.
 This is particularly useful in cases where the extraction site needs to heal quickly for subsequent dental procedures.

 5. Sinus Lifts

-How is PRP made?
+How is It made?

-It consists of a gel thats formed by mixing PRP, derived from centrifugation of autologous whole blood with thrombin and calcium chloride.
+It consists of a gel thats formed by mixing it, derived from centrifugation of autologous whole blood with thrombin and calcium chloride.
 Adding thrombin and calcium chloride activates alpha granules which release growth factors.
 Growth factors such as PDGF TGF beta VEGF, EGF.

 What is PRF (Platelet-rich fibrin)?